 - Providing your cat with alternative objects to chew on such as raw (never cooked) bones with some meat still attached.

 - If the targeted item is something you can't put away easily, such as electrical cords it may be necessary to paint them with something to deter your cat from chewing them, such as bitter apple or Tabasco sauce.

 - Reducing stress.
-Onset of this behaviour is sometimes triggered by stress.
+The onset of this behaviour is sometimes triggered by stress.
 It has been mentioned that pica often occurs in adolescence and may begin when a cat moves into a new home.
-Therefore time spent with the cat ensuring it is in as stress free an environment as possible may help.
+Therefore time spent with the cat ensuring it is in as stress-free an environment as possible may help.
 This includes introducing your new cats to other pets in the household slowly.